 Audio engineers use machinery and equipment to record, synchronize, mix, or reproduce music, voices, or sound effects.
 They work on the production of movies, music recordings, live shows, or video games.
 They sometimes work under the job titles "sound engineering technician" and "audio equipment technician."

-- In 2016, audio technicians earned a median annual salary of $42,230.
-Sound engineering technicians earned $53,680.*
+- According to the Bureau of Labor Statistics, as of May 2017, audio engineers earned a median annual salary of $42,230.
+Sound engineering technicians earned $42,650.

-- There were 16,000 sound engineering technicians and 71,000 audio equipment technicians employed in 2014.
+- There were 134,300 sound engineering technicians and 72,740 audio equipment technicians employed in 2017

 - Most people worked in the radio and television, motion picture, video and sound recording, and the arts, entertainment, and recreation industries.

-A Day in an Audio Engineer's Life
+A Day in the Life of an Audio Engineer

-- "Minimize unwanted sounds on set"
+- Minimizing unwanted sounds on set

 How to Become an Audio Engineer